mCaptcha/pow_sha256/README.md

-# PoW
+# PoW-SHA256

-Sha256 based proof of work over a typed piece of data.

-Any type that implementes serde::Deserialize can be tagged with a proof of work.
+Rust crate which generates SHA256 Proofs of Work on serializable datatypes.
+Any type that implements `serde::Deserialize` can be used.

+This is a fork of the [`Pow` library](https://github.com/bddap/pow) by bddap with some new additions.
+Primary of these being:

+- PoW datatype now saves the calculation result to be used for checking proof validity given input
+- `is_valid_proof` method to do the above mentioned

+Other small changes have also been included of various importance but mostly just stylistic/ease of use improvements.

 # Examples